-These are the BEST perfectly Fudgy One Bowl Brownies – an easy recipe that’s done in minutes.
-These brownies are SO good – you can’t stop eating them.
-And, minus the chocolate chips, they’re dairy free.
+These are the BEST Fudgy Brownies – an easy recipe that’s done in minutes.
+They’re ONE BOWL Brownies and they are SO good – you can’t stop eating them.

 Why?
 Because if I hadn’t I wouldn’t have found THIS one.
 And OMG, you guys: BEST BROWNIE EVER.
 I’m not joking.
 This brownie recipe is my new gold standard brownie…especially when you eat them warm…straight from the pan…not that I’d know or anything.

 I can honestly say I’ve never had such a gooey, fudgy brownie recipe that didn’t have melted chocolate or butter in the batter.
 Every brownie recipe that just has cocoa that I’ve tried is good but not as rich and fudgy as my normal brownies.
 Recipes made with oil work and taste just fine, but I’ve always found butter brownies to be richer in flavor.
 But these?
 These are fudgy to the extreme, which is a requirement for a good brownie recipe.

 These brownies really are a one-bowl recipe.
 You don’t need to sift anything in a different bowl or whisk anything together separately.
 Basically you toss, mix, bake.

 How are they just one bowl brownies?
 Because they just use cocoa powder (instead of melting chocolate) along with all the other dry ingredients.
 You’d think cocoa powder wouldn’t be enough to make the most chocolatey brownies ever, but you’d be wrong.